camel-clarkson/K-LEB/README.md

   2) The ability to keep the event recording process specific
   3) The ability to monitor events periodically with a high resolution kernel timer

-To automatically apply the module, run
+To automatically apply the module, run:

 ```
 sudo bash initialize.sh
 ```
-.

 To manually apply the module, run the following commands:

 	```
 	make clean; make
 	sudo insmod kleb.ko